Pieter, Rain, Linda, Sarah and Esky are Turqle Trading.

 Esky Chunga packs the samples and gift packs and local orders and labels product and sorts raws and helps out wherever there's a pinch.

-Turqle develops the products with our customers and manufacturers.
-The products have to be really good food first - in every aspect as good as (and better!) than its competitors in Europe.
-Working with our customers (and the label laws of their country), we create and print the labels in South Africa.
-Turqle also assumes responsibility for maintaining the Fair Trade conversation.
+Turqle develops the products with our customers and manufacturers and it has to be really good food first - in every aspect as good as (and better!) than its competitors in Europe.
+We also maintain the Fair Trade conversation.

 Most of the products (85%+) are exported under our brands: Cape Treasures - the taste of the Cape - and Ukuva iAfrica - the taste of Africa.
 We also pack about forty SKU's under the house brand of El Puente in Germany and four for Fair Trade Original in the Netherlands.